TanStack/query/README.md

 ## `useIsFetching`

-`useIsFetching` is an optional hook that returns the `number` of the quiries that your application is loading or fetching in the background (useful for app-wide loading indicators).
+`useIsFetching` is an optional hook that returns the `number` of the queries that your application is loading or fetching in the background (useful for app-wide loading indicators).

 ```js
 import { useIsFetching } from 'react-query'